Landecker Democracy Fellowship

 Description

-Humanity in Action launched the Landecker Democracy Fellowship in 2020 in partnership with the Alfred Landecker Foundation.
-Annually, the Fellowship brings together 30 diverse leaders from the European Union, the United Kingdom, and the United States who spend one year creating projects that reinvent democratic spaces.
+Humanity in Action launched the Fellowship in 2020, originally in partnership with the Alfred Landecker Foundation, as the Landecker Democracy Fellowship.
+In 2024, the program transitioned to become the Humanity in Action Democracy Fellowship.
+Annually, the Fellowship brings together a group of diverse leaders from the European Union, Ukraine, the United Kingdom, and the United States who spend one year creating projects that reinvent democratic spaces.
 Each year, the Fellowship focuses on a different set of democratic challenges.
-With financial support, programming, and guidance, the third cohort of #LandeckerFellows will work together from November 20, 2022 to November 19, 2023.
-They will build community and maintain close ties to the Alfred Landecker Foundation and the Humanity in Action alumni networks beyond their Fellowship.
+The first year of the Fellowship focused on democracy in the times of COVID-19, while the second cohort’s projects centered on the theme of social cohesion.
+The third cohort’s projects in 2023 focused on tackling the challenges facing democracy in the digital age.
+Our Fellows build community and maintain close ties to the Humanity in Action alumni network beyond their Fellowship.

 Eligibility